Marriage: Wicca

 Wiccan marriages are commonly known as handfastings and are a celebration held by Wiccans.
-Handfasting was originally a medieval ritual, and has been revived by contemporary Pagans.
+Handfasting was originally a medieval ritual and has been revived by contemporary Pagans.
 In the ritual, the couple's wrists are tied together to symbolize the binding of two lives.
 It is commonly used in Wicca and Pagan ceremonies, but it has become more mainstream and comes up in both religious and secular vows and readings.
 Although handfastings vary for each Wiccan they often involve honoring Wiccan deities.
 Some Wiccan traditions have a marriage vow "for as long as love lasts" instead of the traditional Christian "till death do us part".
 The first Wiccan wedding took place in 1960, between Frederic Lamond and his wife, Gillian.
 Most Wiccan traditions will celebrate same-sex and different-sex handfastings.
 The length of commitment varies from a year and a day (after which the vows may be renewed), "as long as love shall last", for a lifetime, or for future incarnations.

 Consensual sex is considered sacred for Wiccans.
 Some traditions perform the Great Rite, in which a High Priest and High Priestess invoke the God and Goddess on each other before making love.
 It can be used to raise magical energy for the use of spell work.
 It can also be performed symbolically, using the athame to symbolize masculine energy and the chalice to symbolize feminine energy.

-Health and income

-Marriages are correlated with better outcomes for the couple and their children, including higher income for men, better health and lower mortality.
-Part of these effects is due to the fact that those with better expectations get married more often.
-According to a systematic review on research literature, a significant part of the effect seems to be due to a true causal effect.
-The reason may be that marriages make particularly men become more future-oriented and take an economic and other responsibility of the family.
-The studies eliminate the effect of selectivity in numerous ways.
-However, much of the research is of low quality in this sense.
-On the other hand, the causal effect might be even higher if money, working skills and parenting practices are endogenous.
-Married men have less drug abuse and alcohol use and are more often at home during nights.